-InfraRed undertakes annual reviews of its Global Policies, Code of Conduct, Employee Handbooks and Third-Party Risk Management Policy to ensure that they remain effective and appropriate for assessing and addressing modern slavery risks in respect of InfraRed staff and its supply chains.
-InfraRed undertakes periodic reviews of its investment processes to ensure that they remain effective and appropriate for assessing and addressing modern slavery risks.
-This review is informed by relevant industry guidance documents, peer discussion and where appropriate supported by specialist advisers.
-For example, in 2023, InfraRed contributed to a PRI working group which developed human rights due diligence guidance for private markets investors.
+InfraRed undertakes reviews, at least annually, of its Global Policies, Code of Conduct, Employee Handbooks and Third-Party Risk Management Policy to ensure that they remain effective and appropriate for assessing and addressing modern slavery risks in respect of InfraRed staff and its supply chains.
+InfraRed undertakes periodic reviews of its investment processes to ensure they remain effective and appropriate for assessing modern slavery risks.
+This review is informed by relevant industry guidance documents, peer discussion and, where appropriate, supported by specialist advisers.